RDabire/personal_webpage/README.md

 3. Edit the frontmatter of each post (title, description, pubDate, tags, heroImage, etc.).
 See `example-post.mdx` for a reference.
 4. Place your blog post images in `src/assets/blog/` or `public/` and update the `heroImage.url` path accordingly.

-### Portfolio Projects

-- The template includes a sample project.
-To add your own projects or modify the sample:
-  - Define your project data in `src/features/projects/service.ts` (see the `projectsData` array).
-  - Add corresponding translations (title, description, details, etc.) in `src/i18n/ui.ts` under the `projectsContent` section for each language.
-  - Ensure project images (like `imageUrl`) are correctly imported as `ImageMetadata` objects in `service.ts` if using Astro's optimized images, or place them in `public/` and use string paths.

 ### Customization

 - **Tailwind CSS**: Modify `tailwind.config.mjs` and `src/styles/global.css` (or other style files) to change the look and feel.